wp-plugins/events-made-easy/readme.txt

 = 1.5.34 =
 * Bugfix: make #_FIELDVALUE actually work ..
+* Bugfix: show the user display name as lastname if the lastname is empty for a user in forms

 = 1.5.33 =
 * Bugfix: in a borderline case new reservations were not possible